AlexiaDelorme/project-spacex/README.md

 ### Theme

+I wanted to create a website that would transport the user to space.
+I wanted to keep it classy and professional as well.
+I have tried to put some efforts on selecting visually impacting pictures.

+I have used a free bootstrap theme called [Grayscale](https://startbootstrap.com/themes/grayscale/).
+I found it absolutely wonderful and I tried my best to stick to the theme while building my website.

 ### Colors

+The three main colors were used throughout this project.

+1. White - ` #fff`
+    - Background
+    - Navbar
+2. Black - `#161616`
+    - background
+3. Green - `#64a19d`
+    - Buttons
+    - Links
+    - Some icones

 ### Typography

+- The primary font family is [Nunito](https://fonts.google.com/specimen/Nunito) from Google Fonts.
+- The second font family - used mainly for headers - is [Varela Round](https://fonts.google.com/specimen/Varela+Round?selection.family=Varela+Round&sidebar.open) also from Google Fonts.

 <a name="wireframes"/>

 ## Wireframes

 I have used Balsamiq to create my wireframes.
 I first brainstormed on the structure and then created the site map.
-There are of course some differences with the final project as these wireframes were created during the preparation phase.
+There are some differences with the final project as these wireframes were created during the preparation phase.

 - [Site map](https://i.ibb.co/3kRsBpC/Site-map.png)
 - [Home](https://i.ibb.co/wJV0cz1/Home.png)